na-na-hi/renget/archive/alichat.md

 - World Info can allow a very dynamic character, as the dialogue examples can be triggered by keys.
 This also allows huge token savings.

 ###Character Creation Tips
+***
 - If you need help creating a character, you could ask the character questions using an already created/partially filled card, CAI, ChatGPT, or quote directly from sources (Note: just include actions/context).
 - You could also use boostyle as a guide (see below).
 Add boostyle to the top of Description with your character’s traits.
 Then, in Ali:Chat, reinforce those core traits via dialogue examples.
 You can also weave in other traits/lore, as well!

 ###Ali:Chat vs Other Styles
+***
-- Ali:Chat can be more token efficient than other styles.
-This is because a lot of personality is implied through dialogue & actions; and a large number of words are only 1-2 tokens.
-Plus, it makes efficient use of dialogue examples.
+- Ali:Chat can be more token efficient than other styles because it makes efficient use of dialogue examples.
+Plus, a lot of personality is implied through dialogue & actions; and a large number of words are only 1-2 tokens.
 - Ali:Chat provides more control vs other styles; however, this also means it can be more difficult, as it relies more on your writing.
 - Ali:Chat should work for any model and any finetune.
 (However, [ ] might not work.)

 ###SillyTavern/TavernAI Tips
+***
 - {{char}} and <bot> will convert to the Character's name
 - {{user}} and <user> will convert to your user name.
 - For the character’s name, using the first name can help the AI process it easier.